bonitasoft/bonita-continuous-delivery-doc/md/jenkins_example.md

 These steps are to be completed on the Jenkins master.

-#### 1. Install docker client
+#### 1. Install Docker client

-Follow the [docker documentation](https://docs.docker.com/install/).
-For example [on ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1) you will just need to install `docker-ce-cli` package.
+Follow the [Docker documentation](https://docs.docker.com/install/) to have Docker installed on Jenkins master.
+Actually only the Docker CLI is required.
+For example [on Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1) you only need to install the `docker-ce-cli` package.

 #### 2. Install required plugins